AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

 indeed never exercised by our driver.

 The command actually also produces reports for ``ops.ads`` and ``test_inc.adb``, even though the latter is not really relevant.
-Focus on specific units can be achieved by providing a more precise set of units of interest at this stage.
-For source traces, this could also be incorporated as part of the instrumentation step, as there is no point in instrumenting the test units for their own coverage achievements.
+Focus on specific units can be achieved by providing a more precise set of units of interest at this step, for example passing ``-Pcode.gpr`` instead of ``-Ptests.gpr``, adding ``--projects=code.gpr`` to the latter, or setting dedicated attributes in the project files themselves.
+See the :ref:`sunits` chapter for details on this aspect of the procedure.

+Also note that units of interest can be stated as part of the instrumentation step, which allows limiting the set of sources that are instrumented to keep track of coverage, hence minimizes the associated performance impact.

 Going Further
 =============

-Each of the steps involved in the process overview presented previously is described in detail in a specific chapter of this manual, the most important ones referenced hereafter:
+Each of the steps involved in the process overview presented previously is described in detail in a specific chapter of this manual.
+The most important ones are:

-- :ref:`bin_traces`

 - :ref:`src_traces`